 \section{OPTIMAL HOVER SOLUTIONS}

 In this section, hover solution for various configurations of a monospinner is presented.
-Various attempts have been made to reduce power consumption in robotic systems.
-Particularly, significant attempts in designing optimal control systems considering different constraints (e.g., on outputs, inputs, communication and etc) have been made \cite{khoji1}-\cite{bou}.
-However, the focus of this paper is on mechanical design and the goal of this section is to find optimal-power hover solution for two specific configurations.
-First, a set of six design variables for the system is defined as follows:
+Various attempts have been made to reduce power consumption in unmanned systems in general.
+Particularly, significant attempts in designing optimal control systems considering different constraints (e.g., on outputs, inputs, communication, etc) have been made \cite{khoji1}-\cite{bou}.
+However, the focus of this paper is on the mechanical/aerodynamic design and the objective is to find optimal-power hover solution for two specific configurations mentioned earlier.
+First, we define a set of six design variables as follows:

 where the first two variables are angles of attack for the propeller and fuselage, $\delta$ is the tilting angle of the rotor and the other three variables are related to the geometry of the vehicle.